George Wythe: Teacher

-Wythe's teaching career began with his appointment in 1761 to the Board of Visitors of the College of William & Mary, and often both overlapped and drew upon his legal and judicial careers.
-During more than twenty years, Wythe taught many legal apprentices, as well as students at the college.
+Wythe's teaching career began with his appointment in 1761 to the Board of Visitors of the College of William & Mary.
+It often overlapped and drew upon his legal and judicial careers.
+For more than twenty years, Wythe taught many legal apprentices, as well as students at the college.
 Among the most famous were future presidents Jefferson and James Monroe; future senators Henry Clay, Littleton Waller Tazewell and John Breckinridge; future Virginia judges St. George Tucker and Spencer Roane; future Chief Justice of the Supreme Court John Marshall; and future Associate Justice of the Supreme Court Bushrod Washington.
 Proficient in Latin and Greek, as well as known for his devotion to books and learning, Wythe initially taught students on a near-individual apprenticeship basis.
-Especially after Elizabeth's death in 1787, some private pupils boarded at Wythe's home and received daily instruction in classical languages, as well as political philosophy and law.
+Especially after Elizabeth died in 1787, some private pupils boarded at Wythe's home and received daily instruction in classical languages, political philosophy, and law.
 Of all these men, Wythe remained closest to Jefferson, with whom he worked and corresponded many times in the ensuing decades.
-In their friendship, together the two men read all sorts of other material, from English literary works, to political philosophy, to the ancient sages.
+In their friendship, the two men read all sorts of other material, from English literary works to political philosophy to the ancient sages.

 In 1779, Governor Jefferson appointed Wythe to the newly created Chair of Law and Police, making Wythe the first law professor in the United States.
 As a law professor, Wythe introduced a lecture system based on the Commentaries published by William Blackstone, as well as Matthew Bacon's New Abridgement of the Law, and Acts of Virginia's Assembly.
-Wythe also developed experiential tools, including moot courts and mock legislative sessions, tools that are still used today.
+Wythe also developed experiential tools, including moot courts and mock legislative sessions, which are still used today.
 However, apprenticeship remained the main mode of learning law in that era, followed by examination before several practicing lawyers.
-Thus, not only did Marshall and Monroe attend Wythe's lectures for a time, they also affiliated themselves with more experienced lawyers before being admitted to the bar.
-The college suspended classes during the later days of the Revolutionary War, after which Wythe both taught in Williamsburg and performed his duties as judge (mostly in Richmond as the new capital) until the 1788–1789 term.
+Thus, Marshall and Monroe attended Wythe's lectures for a time and affiliated themselves with more experienced lawyers before being admitted to the bar.
+The college suspended classes during the later days of the Revolutionary War, after which Wythe taught in Williamsburg and performed his duties as judge (mostly in Richmond as the new capital) until the 1788–1789 term.
 Wythe then resigned from the college and announced that he planned to move to Richmond to concentrate on his judicial duties.
-Travel to the new capital for the four judicial sessions each year may have become onerous, many of Wythe's friends and colleagues had died or moved, and Williamsburg's intellectual and cultural life had also declined after the state capital moved upriver.
+Travel to the new capital for the four judicial sessions each year may have become onerous; many of Wythe's friends and colleagues had died or moved, and Williamsburg's intellectual and cultural life had also declined after the state capital moved upriver.
 Litigation involving professor Rev. John Bracken also distressed Wythe.